hakierka/serverpod_docs/docs/01-build-your-app/04-deployment.md

 ## Other deployment options

 Check out [choosing a deployment strategy](../07-deployments/01-deployment-strategy.md) for more information on how to deploy your Serverpod application to other platforms.

+## ✅ Summary

+- You can deploy Serverpod with Docker or native binaries
+- Configure your `config/production.yaml` and secure your secrets
+- Serverpod Cloud is the simplest way to get started

+Next up?
+We’ll look at **authentication**, so you can control who accesses your app.